Your Cart

 Potential benefits: High in vitamin C and other antioxidants, as well as folate, calcium, fiber and more.

-How to consume it: Eat citrus fruits raw as a snack, add them to smoothies or fresh squeezed juices, add segments to salads.
+How to consume it: Eat grapefruit raw as a breakfast or snack, consume as a fresh squeezed juice, or add segments to salads.

 How much vitamin C do you need each day?
 The recommended dietary allowance (RDA) for vitamin C is based on age and gender.
 Adult women and men require an estimated 75 to 90 milligrams per day, although more may offer additional benefits.